In today's world, video has become the dominating content delivery method, and there's no sign of it slowing down anytime soon.

 1. Dropbox - The majority of smartphones have the ability to install the Dropbox app, allowing you to not only upload your video directly, but then also link it with your Kajabi account for quick upload to your site.

 2. USB Upload - If you plug your phone into your USB port of your computer, you can then transfer the file over and then store and upload it however you wish.
-This will allow you to delete the file off your phone and keep a file on standby for uses elsewhere.
+This will allow you to delete the file off of your phone and keep a file on standby for uses elsewhere.

 3. Record to Facebook Live - If you're recording directly to your Facebook audience, then this will be a live stream from your phone and you won't have to worry about storage.
 If you decide you want to download the file, you can do so through Facebook.